Clinical Evaluation Overview

 The purpose of the Clinical Evaluation Literature search Protocol is to prove the medical device’s clinical safety and performance through data obtained from various Literature relevant to the device under evaluation for establishing its clinical safety and performance.
 (Clinical Performance: Behavior of a medical device or response of the subject(s) to that medical device concerning its intended use, when correctly applied to the relevant issue (s).)

-Sources of Literature
+Sources of Literature Search

 Among the different sources of clinical Literature, must follow a comprehensive search strategy in multiple databases.
 Should use an appropriate and a maximum number of relevant keywords on the various sources of search.